 Why boarding places at St Swithun's?

 Unfortunately, the number of children in care is growing.
-Currently, there are 82,170 children in care in the UK and this has increased by 6,800 since 2018.
-44% of these children are girls and in Hampshire alone there are 1,661 children in care.
+Currently, there are 107,000 children in care in the UK and this has increased by 8% in the last five years.
+43% of these children are girls.
+In Hampshire alone the number of children in care, recorded in March 2023, reached a new record high of 1,853.
 These girls need our help more than ever.

 There is clear evidence that a boarding school place will help a girl achieve academically.
 We partner with Royal National Children's SpringBoard Foundation, who work with schools across the country to find boarding places for children from disadvantaged backgrounds.
 They found that 98% of children who have been given a fully funded boarding school bursary achieved 5 or more GCSE's at grades 9-4/A*-C compared to 35% of children in similar circumstances nationwide.

 It's not just about the academic achievement.
-The girls will often have unstable living conditions and may have to move schools frequently.
+Many of these children have unstable living conditions and may have to move schools frequently.
 This makes it challenging for them to feel safe and create lasting relationships, which is vital for girls in their teenage years.
-The Bramston Bursary Foundation gives girls a stable home and school situation, and with the superb pastoral care and individualised attention St Swithun's provides, these girls are able to thrive.
+The Bramston Foundation bursaries provide a stable home and school situation, and with the superb pastoral care and individualised attention St Swithun's supplies, these girls are able to thrive.

 "I have grown so much more confident in who I am, and feel assertive and empowered.
 I feel equipped to tackle the challenges and opportunities that lie ahead, thanks to the school environment that actively encouraged independent thought, practicality and curiosity."